Sustainability Officer

 At a Glance

-Imagine you’re standing in the main quad of a bustling university campus.
-As the new sustainability officer here, you’ll be developing a campus-wide program to encourage environmental stewardship and energy conservation.
+Imagine standing in the main quad of a bustling university campus.
+As the new Sustainability Officer here, you’ll develop a campus-wide program to encourage environmental stewardship and energy conservation.
+This initiative includes expanding the university’s existing research on applied environmental science and policy and an ongoing community outreach program to raise awareness about sustainability issues.

-You’re also planning to finish your research on a cost-benefit analysis for the program and start writing a grant proposal to ensure that enough funding is available to support upcoming program additions.
+Since your role is central to public perceptions about the university, you will report directly to the university’s President.
+Even though it is still your first week on the job, you have a full, fast-paced day ahead of you.
+You’ll lead several meetings with stakeholders to get more information on their needs and expectations for the university’s sustainability programs.
+You’re also planning to finish your research on a cost-benefit analysis for the program and start writing a grant proposal to ensure enough funding is available to support upcoming program additions.

 Job Duties

-• Build short and long-range operational planning that incorporates sustainability practices
+• Build short and long-range operational planning that incorporates sustainability practices.

-• Act as an internal sustainability consultant in the organization to educate colleagues on emerging trends, programs, and issues in sustainability
+• Act as an internal sustainability consultant in the organization to educate colleagues on emerging trends, programs and issues in sustainability.

-• Directly manage all aspects of sustainability initiatives and programs, including administration of office, staff, and budgets
+• Directly manage all aspects of sustainability initiatives and programs, including administration of office, staff and budgets.

-• Manage sustainable activities such as recycling, energy efficiency, and water conservation
+• Manage sustainable activities such as recycling, energy efficiency, and water conservation.

-• Develop and implement systems to measure the progress of sustainability initiatives
+• Develop and implement systems to measure the progress of sustainability initiatives.

-• Fundraise (especially grant writing) to support sustainability projects
+• Fundraise (especially grant writing) to support sustainability projects.

-• Engage with a variety of stakeholders to ensure that their input is reflected in your organization’s sustainability policy
+• Engage with a variety of stakeholders to ensure that their input is reflected in your organization’s sustainability policy.

-• Conduct audits and develop quality management and assurance based on client needs
+• Conduct audits and develop quality management and assurance based on client needs.

-• Ensure internal compliance with regulations
+• Ensure internal compliance with regulations.

 Work Environment

-• Promoting sustainable practices in various workplaces
+• Promote sustainable practices in various workplaces.

 Where to Work